kindelia/Kindelia/WHITEBOOK.md

 For example, the notion of virtual worlds that can't ever be turned off is pretty attractive to a gaming nerd like me.
 I can't leave a Black Qiraji (mount) from World of Warcraft to my grandchildren.
 After all, who knows if Blizzard will even exist by then?
-But I surely can do so on a virtual world hosted on Kindelia.
+But I surely can do so on a virtual world hosted on K-Chan.
 The fact that an item will never cease to exist makes it even more valuable today, which results in a market where digital assets are viewed with as much value as physical assets, which is really cool.
-Kindelia's cheap states lets these virtual worlds exist without complicated layer 2 indirections.
+K-Chan's cheap states lets these virtual worlds exist without complicated layer 2 indirections.

-In short, Kindelia is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their owners, not by governments.
+In short, K-Chan is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their owners, not by governments.
 And, with formal verification, these applications can remain bug-free during their endless lifespans.
-Kindelia and Ethereum are distributed, but that is meant to maximize uptime and security, not performance.
+KChan and Ethereum are distributed, but that is meant to maximize uptime and security, not performance.
 They aren't meant to beat cloud servers in raw throughput, and anyone who thinks that simply doesn't get the point.
 But only these can grant, to their hosted